opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ### Can a user with "Edit users" global permission change administrators attributes?

 No, only Administrators can update other Administrators attributes like name or email.
-This is to prevent the possibility of a user with "Edit users" global permission to impersonate an Administrator by changing the email address to match theirs.
+This is to prevent the possibility of a user with "Edit users" global permission impersonating an Administrator by changing the email address to match theirs.

 ### Can I set a default role for a user that creates a new project?